 Located in central Turkey’s Anatolia region, Cappadocia consists of a towering plateau studded with dramatic volcanic peaks, of which Mount Erciyes is the tallest at nearly 13,000 feet.
 Thanks to its inland location and elevation, the region receives little rain and is considered semi-arid.
 It’s also subject to very hot summers and cold winters.

-With its magnificent natural rock formations, fascinating history, and unmistakably unique architecture, choosing a place to stay in Cappadocia may seem a bit overwhelming, but fear not; no matter where you stay, you’ll likely be thrilled, as nearly all the hotels and suites are a melding of the historic and contemporary, natural and manmade, and comfortable and cave elegant.
+With its magnificent natural rock formations, fascinating history, and unmistakably unique architecture, choosing a place to stay in Cappadocia may seem a bit overwhelming, but fear not; no matter where you stay, you’ll likely be thrilled, as nearly all the cave hotels and suites are a melding of the historic and contemporary, natural and manmade, and comfortable and cave elegant.

 Below are a few of the 10 best cave hotels in Cappadocia, along with helpful links, and a few things that should be on your Cappadocia itinerary too.